taylor-curran/agent-orchestration-example/better-gh-action-log-reading.md

-# 🧩 GitHub Actions: Quick Triage Guide (with generic placeholders)
+# 🧩 GitHub Actions: Quick Triage Guide

 Use these commands to investigate a failing GitHub Actions job directly from the CLI — no web UI needed.
 Replace placeholders like `<org>`, `<repo>`, `<job-id>`, and `<run-id>`.